-Answer: A, BA view can be created as read only object.
+Answer: A, BA view can be created as a read-only object.
 However, it is possible to change data in the

 tables.
-This type of view is called complex view.
+This type of view is called a complex view.
 Complex views provide complicated data

 models where many base tables are drawn together into one virtual table.

 2. Which data dictionary table should you query to view the object privileges granted to